Wayne Harper: Notable legislation

 In 2016 Senator Harper passed Senate Bill 210, which outlines and regulates the use of recreational drones in Utah.
 The law also gives local police the authority to shoot down drones if they are not in compliance with the law, and if being shot down does not pose a threat to people or animals.
 This bill does not apply to commercial drones.

 Controversial legislation

 In 2018 Harper sponsored SB136 which was signed into law.
 Among other provisions, SB136 includes an additional annual registration fee of up to $120 on clean air vehicles.
 The additional fees were opposed by air quality advocates such as the nonprofits Breathe Utah, and Utah Clean Energy which has stated the fees are misguided.
 Clean air advocates have voiced concerns that the additional fees will slow electric vehicle adoption and promote poorer air quality in Utah.
+There are an estimated 1,000–2,000 deaths in Utah annually due to poor air quality, and emissions from gasoline and diesel powered vehicles, are the primary cause of pollution.

+In 2021 Harper sponsored HB209 to increase EV fees in Utah to $300 annually in addition to normal registration costs.
+HB209 did not pass.
+In 2023 Harper sponsored HB301, which passed, and will levy a tax of 12.5% on electricity at EV charging stations.
+This adds a third tax at charging stations in Utah on top of existing sales and franchise taxes, and some analyses estimate some EV owners will pay twice as much tax as gasoline fueled vehicle drivers.

+In February 2025, Harper introduced SB195, which removed Salt Lake City's authority to plan its own streets.
+In support of the bill, Harper cited a paper critical of the city's safe streets initiative that was reportedly largely AI-generated.